reprise5/MemoryGame/README.md

 ##How it works
 ######Randomizing the board
-First initShuffleTiles() is called from the startButton sub.initShuffleTiles loads the numbers 0-15 (4x4) or 0-35 (6x6) into an array, and shuffles the array.
+First, `initShuffleTiles()` is called when the start button is pressed. `initShuffleTiles()` loads the numbers 0-15 (in 4x4) or 0-35 (in6x6) into an array, then shuffles the array.
 Then the variables from index 0 and 1 are assigned to the first shape, index 2 and 3 to the next shape, and so on.
+Those variables become the ID's or locations of each of the shapes on the board.
+Since circle takes the first 2 indeces of the array, and the numbers in those 2 slots are a random number each time,  it will place 2 circles in random places on the board.

+in the `tileControl` class, there are globals at the top that go to each shape.
+The data in there is the ID of the shapes.

 ######Shape Codes
+Any code that deals with shapes has to deal with them in a specific order, because each shape is assigned a code.
+For example, if they're in an array, the index in the array corresponds to their shape code, so you would just pass `type`, or the shape code to read from the array and get the desired shape.

-anything that is assigned to shapes, or any array or sub that reads shapes has to go in a specific order because each shape is assigned a code.  it is used to easily compare or deal with shapes, because a "shape" is more or less intagible in code.
-The shapes are always in alphabetical order.
+the idea of having codes that correspond to shapes, is that they are used to easily compare and deal with shapes, because a "shape" is more or less intagible in code.
+The shapes are always in alphabetical order in this code.
 Here are all the shape codes and the shape they correspond to:

 **4x4 codes**